runtimeverification/kontrol/docs/state-diff/README.md

 ## ⚙️ Run Your Proofs ⚙️

 At this point we have a test that says things about addresses, but no information about the addresses is actually present in the contract!
 That is, we have following `setUp` function that just stores the addresses to which `counterBedNamed` deployed bytecode to.
+Note that these addresses were saved through the `save_address` function to the `state-diff/AddressNames.json`, and that `kontrol load-state-diff` appends `Address` to the specified name.
+You can see the [automatically generated file](test/kontrol/proofs/utils/InitialState.sol) for more details.
 ```solidity
 Counter[] public counters;